TOPSTEP ARTICLE · RULES

 The bottom line

-Topstep maximum contracts caps position size at 5/10/15 minis on $50K/$100K/$150K Combine and Express Funded Accounts.
-One mini equals ten micros (standard CME conversion), so combinations within a single micro-equivalent total are allowed.
-Orders that exceed the cap are rejected at the platform with no breach and no fee.
-Live Funded accounts use scaling buying power instead of a flat cap, with reserve unlocking per $6,000 profit milestone.
-For most traders the cap is the ceiling, not the target; sizing 30-50% of the cap leaves enough trailing-MLL buffer to survive normal losing days.
+Topstep caps position size at 5/10/15 minis on $50K/$100K/$150K Trading Combines.
+The Express Funded Account does not inherit those numbers: its Scaling Plan reads the current balance, so a fresh XFA opens at 2 or 3 lots and works up.
+One mini equals ten micros (standard CME conversion), with Micro Silver, Micro Bitcoin and Micro Ether as the named exceptions, so combinations within a single micro-equivalent total are allowed.
+Orders that exceed the cap are rejected at the platform with no fee, though an overage left on for 10 or more seconds can still be reviewed.
+Live Funded accounts start at fixed 5/10/15 limits and expand only from Tier 4 at $100K in profit, with the reserve unlocking separately in 25% steps at profit milestones equal to the Combine profit target.
+For most traders the cap is the ceiling, not the target; sizing 30-50% of the cap leaves enough MLL buffer to survive normal losing days.
 Pick your Combine size partly on whether you actually need the extra mini room; the $50K is a sane starting point for nearly all single-instrument strategies.
-For the broader cluster see the Topstep main review and the Topstep FAQ.
+For the broader picture see the Topstep main review and the Topstep FAQ.

 Frequently Asked Questions